 - The data model design affects the compression, which affects query performance.
 For example, high cardinality columns should be avoided (as in the case of timestamp, not required for analysis) or split (as in the case of a datetime value, which works better if stored in two columns—one for the date and the other for the time).

 - Quality of DAX code is key for both queries and measures.
-Different formulations of DAX queries and calculations might produce the same result, but with different speed.
+Different formulations of DAX queries and calculations might produce the same result, but with different speeds.
 In fact, the query plan generated by the Tabular engine is very sensitive to the quality of the DAX code, because its query optimizer is not as mature and advanced as the SQL Server one.
 Adopting best practices and generating DAX code in a smart way is essential to obtain the optimal level of performance.
 Being able to read DAX query plans and other events provided by the profiler is an important skill required to optimize measures and queries.

 Tabular usually provides good performance, but it is always important to plan tests and optimizations as part of the development process, because of the impact this could have on the database design.
 Since optimization does not depend on additional structures, it is important that you do not delegate this activity to a support team after model deployment.
-Instead, you should constantly check the impact on performance of each modeling decision.
+Instead, you should constantly check the impact on the performance of each modeling decision.

 In our experience, you can solve most of the performance issues of a Tabular model by rewriting the DAX expression of formulas and queries.
 Experience and education usually train developers so that this type of optimization is not necessary, once they learn to write DAX formulas in the right way at first draft.